 The financial statements are presented in Philippine Peso (₱), which is also the Company's functional currency.

 Statement of Compliance

-The financial statements which are prepared for submission to the SEC and the Bureau of Internal Revenue (BIR) have been prepared in compliance with Philippine Financial Reporting Standards (PFRS).
+The financial statements, which are prepared for submission to the SEC and the Bureau of Internal Revenue (BIR), have been presented in compliance with Philippine Financial Reporting Standards (PFRS).

 Changes in Accounting Policies and Disclosures